appserver-io/appserver/_docs/webserver.md

 | `keepAliveTimeout`       | The number of seconds waiting for a subsequent request while in keep-alive loop before closing the connection. |
 | `errorsPageTemplatePath` | The path to the errors page template.
 The path will be relative to the servers root directory if there is no beginning slash "/". |

-If you want to setup a HTTPS server you have to configure 2 more params.
+If you want to setup a Webserver you have to configure 2 more params.

 | Param         | Description |
 | ------------- | ----------- |